moostrik/ofxPvAPI/README.md

 # KNOWN ISSUES AND FACTS #

-*	Turn off the Firewall!
+*	Turn off the Firewall.
-*	When setting persistentIP to false, unplug and replug the the camera.
-*	When setting persistentIP to true make sure you know what you are doing.
 *	The default pixel format is mono.
-*	According to the driver attribute document the autoGain should work together with the autoExposure for best lightness result.
-In my experiments using them simultanious gives weird results.
+*	As the extended functions are performed on the texture, ParamCamExt::getPixels() gets it's pixels from the texture and is not optimized.
 *	The example has no initial settings.XML file, save (right upper corner of the ofxGui) to create one.
-*	The cameras don't work great on wifi, but on low resolutions they might work.
+*	The cameras don't work on wifi.
 *	Sometimes it helps to turn of the Wifi
+*	Careful with the IP settings.
 *	It is recommended to set the MTU to Jumbo / 9000 (System Preferences -> Network -> Ethernet -> Advanced -> Hardware -> Configure Manually -> MTU), but in my experience it also works without.
+*	According to the driver attribute document the autoGain should work together with the autoExposure for best lightness result.
+In my experiments using them simultanious gives weird results.
 *	Weird install_name_tool bug: Set app deployment target > 10.7